joomla/joomla-cms/media_source/README.md

 ```

 The list of tasks is not strict, and depending on the builder needs.
-However, it is required the builder to implement `getBuildTasks()` so the main script know which tasks need to run while running the complete build.
+However, it is required the builder to implement `getBuildTasks()` so the main script knows which tasks need to run while running the complete build.
-Method `getAllTasks()` is optional, needed only when builder have the tasks that can be executed from CLI but which does not participate in the complete build.
+Method `getAllTasks()` is optional, needed only when builder have tasks that can be executed from CLI but which does not participate in the complete build.

-To simplify the codding it is possible to extend `DefaultModuleBuilder` class.
+To simplify the coding it is possible to extend `DefaultModuleBuilder` class.

 ```javascript
 import DefaultModuleBuilder from '../../build/build-modules-js/builder/default-module-builder.mjs';